Just the FACTS:

 The battery allows the atomizer to heat the liquid which creates an aerosol vapor that is breathed into the lungs and breathed out into the air repeatedly – sometimes forming large aerosol clouds.
-Spend some time conducting YouTube searches to view how-to videos, vape cloud contests, and user reviews of vape products to get a sense of the vape culture.
+Parents could spend some time conducting YouTube searches to view how-to videos, vape cloud contests, and user reviews of vape products, to get a sense of the pervasive vape culture.

-Vape products were created by the tobacco industry to replace lost customers of cigarette smoking, which has been steadily declining over the years.
-There are literally thousands of e-juice flavor options such as Cool Cucumber and Mango, a marketing tactic to lure new customers that is especially appealing to young people.
+Vape products were created by the tobacco industry to replace lost customers of cigarette smoking, which has been steadily declining over the last 40 years.
+There are literally thousands of e-juice flavor options such as Creme, Cucumber and Mango, a marketing tactic to lure new customers that is especially appealing to young people.
 Many consumers are unaware of the harms from vaping.
 Some people believe that it’s safer than smoking, even though there is no science yet to support that theory.
 Even though vaping is promoted as a ‘cutting down’ strategy for adult smoker, there is scant evidence that vaping helps anyone discontinue their nicotine use.

-There are different device styles and brands, but the hottest vape product on the market is the juul vape, pictured above, from www.juul.com.
+There are different device styles and brands, but the hottest vape product on the market is the JUUL vape, pictured here from www.juul.com.
 JUUL now controls a remarkable 72% of the e-cigarette market, according to Nielsen data.
-JUULs, as they are called, are appealing to the youth and college market for several reasons: sleek look; slim, discreet size; comes with a USB charger; easy to use pods in desirable flavors; low cost (around $40); and high function.
-Basically, juuls work well: the technology creates a strong “throat hit” and delivers bursts of nicotine to the user.
-One pod – which might be shared with a group of friends in one hangout, or consumed over the course of a few days by an individual user – contains the same amount of nicotine as a pack of cigarettes.
+JUULs, as they are called, are appealing to the youth and college market for several reasons: sleek look; slim size; equipped with a USB charger; easy to use pods in desirable flavors; low cost (around $40); and high function.
+Basically, JUULs are discreet and they work well: the technology creates a strong “throat hit” and delivers bursts of nicotine to the user.
+One pod – which might be shared with a group of friends in one hangout, or consumed over the course of a few days by an individual user – contains 5% nicotine, the same amount of nicotine in an entire pack of cigarettes.

 How common is vaping?

-In Massachusetts, almost half (45%) of all high school students report having tried vaping at some point in their life, compared to 50% of Scituate High students (2018 YRBS).
+In Massachusetts, 41% of all high school students report having tried vaping at some point in their life, compared to 50% of Scituate High students (2018 YRBS).
 According to the same 2017 statewide Youth Health Survey, 20% of MA high school students report using a vape in the past 30 days, which is considered “current use.”
-By comparison, 41% Scituate High students report ever vaping (similar rate to state).
-However, 3 out of 10 Scituate High School students (30%) report vaping in the past 30 days (according to our 2017 YRBS anonymous survey, this is considered “current use” and is significantly higher than the peer group across Massachusetts (30% vs. 24%).
-So, vaping is a pronounced area of concern locally: Scituate teens are vaping more.
+By comparison, 41% Scituate High students report vaping in the past 30 days, according to our 2018 anonymous survey, significantly higher than the peer group across Massachusetts.
+So, vaping is a pronounced area of concern locally.
+Scituate teens are vaping more.

 How harmful is vaping?

-- The aerosols produced by the chemicals in e-juice, enter into the user’s lungs and leave chemical residue behind.
-These may include propylene glycol, glycerin, flavorings, nicotine and other harmful chemicals and toxins, some known to cause cancer.
-Even the flavorings that do not contain nicotine have chemicals and toxins.
+The aerosols produced by the chemicals in e-juice, enter into the user’s lungs and leave chemical residue behind.
+These may include propylene glycol, glycerin, flavorings, nicotine and other harmful chemicals and toxins, some known to cause cancer

 - Correlated to polysubstance use and adult addiction – The early use of any substance – most commonly nicotine, alcohol or marijuana – increases the likelihood of other substance use and the chance of having a substance use disorder as an adult.
 There is no “gateway drug” that causes a young person to use another drug.
 But there is strong evidence that using anything early increases chances of addiction later in life. (http://www.jhsph.edu/news/news-releases/2000/smoking-drugs.html)

-- Some vape devices are known to explode.
+- Some vape devices explode and may cause burns.
 Batteries can malfunction and cause vape devices to catch on fire or explode during use.
 This is common with cheaper models that have “mechanical mods” – as well as among inexperienced users.

 What can do if my child is vaping?

 - All teenagers make mistakes, it’s completely normal and can be an opportunity to learn.
 Even when serious mistakes happen, try to keep your emotions in check.
 Take time to cool off then express your disappointment, anger, or frustration calmly.
-Believe it or not, kids do not want to disappoint their parents, so this is often an effective approach.
+Believe it or not, kids do not want to disappoint their parents, so this is often an effective approach, especially early on.

 - Next, establish clear rules & consequences for having vape paraphernalia or for using nicotine.
 The long-term threat of addiction is usually not compelling for a young person.
 Think of immediate consequences that will affect your child right away.
 As you come up with your own family rules, consider the health impacts listed above, as well as:

-- Vapes not allowed on Scituate Public School property
+- Vapes and paraphernalia are not allowed on Scituate Public School property

 - Remember that when things are going well — which will be most of the time – it helps to praise your teenager.
 Reinforce and reward positive decisions and behavior.

-- Consider connecting your child with a counselor, so he or she may safely explore their reasons for using in the first place, as well as their own motivation to slow down or stop.
+- Consider connecting your child with an individual counselor, so he or she may safely explore their reasons for using in the first place, as well as their own motivation to slow down or stop.
 Scituate residents have access to a free match service through Interface Referral to find a community-based mental health professional that meets your needs.
 Be sure to request a professional who specializes in adolescents and substance use.
 Start by calling the William James Interface Referral Service at: 888 244-6843 x 1411.
-(Free for residents of the following South Shore communities service: Cohasset, Duxbury, Hanover, Hingham, Kingston, Marshfield, Norwell, Pembroke, Plymouth, and Scituate.
-Residents of other communities may contact their school counselor, pediatrician and/or insurance company for a list of counselors in the area).
+Specialized programs such as Boston Children’s Adolescent Substance Use and Addiction Program (ASAP), Mass General’s Addiction Recovery Management Service (ARMS) specialize in assessing and treating adolescents and young adults with problem substance use.

-- Ask your pediatrician or counselor for some nicotine cessation Or visit: https://smokefree.gov/
+- Ask your pediatrician or counselor for nicotine cessation strategies, including:

 If it’s illegal, how are they getting it?

 - The most common means for a young person to require any substance – legal or otherwise – is through a social source, meaning a friend or relative.
-Often a good friend will offer the item to try for free.
-Kids need some go-to lines to use in these situations to avoid that first use.
-It’s plausible that the friend who is offering may be discouraged from continued use.
+Often, a good friend will offer the item to try for free.
+Kids need some “go-to” lines to use in these situations to avoid that first use.
+It’s even plausible that the friend who is offering will be discouraged from continued use.
 No one wants to use alone – and teenagers care a lot about what their friends think about them.

-- Many online vendors also sell vape devices and e-juice.
-Underage youth may use Visa Gift Cards purchased at stores like CVS, or PayPal accounts that they have set up on their own with someone else’s identification, to procure vapes online.
-Look out for packages delivered to your home, since e-juice pods will need to be replaced frequently.
+- Online sales– particularly re-sellers on eBay- sell vape devices and e-juice without age verification.
+Underage youth may use Visa Gift Cards purchased at stores like CVS, and PayPal accounts that they have set up on their own or with someone else’s identification, to procure vapes illegally online.
+Look out for small packages delivered to your home, since e-juice pods will need to be replaced frequently.

 What if he/she won’t stop?

-If your child is also using alcohol, marijuana or another substance, there are several programs in the Boston area that offer a Comprehensive Assessment to determine problem severity.
-Consider any of the following youth programs that offer comprehensive assessment, treatment, and case management services for families:
+If your child is also using alcohol, marijuana or another substance, there are several youth programs in the Boston area that offer a Comprehensive Assessment to determine problem severity.
+Consider any of the following specialty programs that offer comprehensive assessment, treatment, and case management services for families: